Chinese paramilitary members are gathered near Hong Kong border

 The PAP is the 1.5 million-member paramilitary force the government regularly deploys to quell protests within its borders.
 It is under the command of China's central military commission, headed by Chinese President Xi Jinping.

-Their presence just across the bay from Hong Kong comes amid speculation that Chinese forces could enter Hong Kong and quash the protests, which are in their third month.
+Their presence close to the border with Hong Kong comes amid speculation that Chinese forces could enter the city and quash the protests, which are in their third month.

 But there has been no indication that the PAP are set to do that, and such an intervention could have devastating effects on the territory's economy.